Longtown, Cumbria, England

 |Brackenhill Tower||3 Nights||7 Nights|

-The rates detailed above are based on 10 occupants sharing Brackenhill Tower, for the indicated number of nights, on a self-catering basis, and apply to 2018 dates.
+The rates detailed above are based on 10 occupants sharing Brackenhill Tower, for the indicated number of nights, on a self-catering basis, and apply 2021 dates.

 |Jacobean Cottage||3 Nights||7 Nights|